ENDPOINTS

 method, which requires the endpoint id, ExampleEmail

-in this example, and the optional data to be sent to the endpoint, which is a pson
+in this example, the optional data to be sent to the endpoint, which is a pson

 document (quite similar to JSON) with two keys named temperature